Modelur/docs/docs/appendix.md

 **0.6.0 Technical Preview 1 (Beta)**

 - Major Enhancement: Added City Blocks, which allow you to define default Zoning Parameters and calculate Urban Control Values on City Block level.
 Learn more at https://modelur.github.io/docs/reference/city_block/
 - Deprecated: Parametric Maps have been removed, use City Blocks instead.
-In case you have some models with Parametric Maps, you can still turn them on by executing the following code in SketchUp's Ruby Console: "Modelur::disable_parametric_maps".
+In case you have some models with Parametric Maps, you can still turn them on by executing the following code in SketchUp's Ruby Console: "Modelur::enable_parametric_maps".
 Once executed, you will be asked to restart SketchUp.
+To disable Parametric Maps, execute "Modelur::disable_parametric_maps" in Ruby Console.
 Enhancement: Added Modelur Context Menu.
 Enhancement: Heads-up Display of urban control values now shows name of selected Entity (Building and City Block).
 Enhancement: Descriptions of Modelur commands in SketchUp UI.